-These image mosaics were produced mostly from Copernicus, Sentinel-1A, Sentinel-1B data from the European Space Agency (ESA), supplemented by TSX/TDX data from DLR for coastal outlets.
+These mosaics were produced mostly from Copernicus Sentinel-1A and Sentinel-1B data from ESA and supplemented with TSX/TDX data from DLR for coastal outlets.
 The data were acquired in either 12-day (through Sept 2016) or 6-day repeat cycles (October 2016 forward).
 In cases of missing acquisitions, the repeat periods may be longer (integer multiples of 6 or 12 days) for some of the image pairs.
 In addition, USGS's Landsat 8 velocities were merged with SAR data during periods when there was sufficient daylight.